 Specifying a lookup

-To use your own lookup file, you can define the lookup in Splunk Web or edit the
+To use your own lookup file in Splunk Enterprise, you can define the lookup in Splunk Web or edit the

-If you use a managed Splunk Cloud deployment you must use Splunk Web to define a lookup.
+transforms.conf file.
+If you use Splunk Cloud Platform, use Splunk Web to define lookups.

 Define a geospatial lookup in Splunk Web